HartoMedia/buck-it-up/doc/ADMIN_ACCESS.md

 - **Never use a weak password** - Use a strong, randomly generated password
 - **Keep the password secret** - Do not commit it to version control
 - **Use HTTPS in production** - Admin credentials should always be transmitted over HTTPS
-- If `ADMIN_PASSWORD` is not set, admin authentication will be disabled
+- If `BUCKITUP_ADMIN_PASSWORD` is not set, admin authentication will be disabled

 ## Usage